iExecBlockchainComputing/iexec-dapps-registry/README.md

 # Team

+The MAOH Team

-We are an international Munich based team of four people.
-Two of us are working as Software Engineers in the area of Data Science/Machine Learning, one is a PhD student in the field of Formal Verification and Interactive Theorem Solving and one a Postdoc in the same field.
+We are an international Munich-based team of four people.
+Two of us are working as software engineers in the area of data science/machine learning and the other two are a PhD student and a postdoc in the field of formal verification and interactive theorem proving.
-In our opinion, this is the right mixture of academia and industry.
+In our opinion, our team represents the right mixture of academia and industry.